creighton/Bootcamp-062015/webcontent/Readme.md

   });
   ```

 ## Step 6 - Try the game
 The game should report your attempts to the ADL LRS [view here](http://adlnet.github.io/xapi-statement-viewer/).

 ## Bonus Challenges
+If you have extra time and would like to try out more ...

+### Use launch parameters to configure xAPI Wrapper
+The xAPI Wrapper can look at the URL parameters for configuration settings.
+  1. Read about using URL parameters to change the xAPI Wrapper configuration [here](https://github.com/adlnet/xAPIWrapper/blob/master/README.md#launch-parameters)
+  2. Create a launching page that has a url, with launch parameters, to the game.html page.
+  3. See if the values were changed based on those parameters. (note: our conf and base statement may overwrite
+  the values from launch)

+###